Scientific Journal of the Foot & Ankle

 These are articles that do not belong in any of the aforementioned categories, but that are deemed relevant to the field by the Editorial Council.

 The Scientific Journal of the Foot & Ankle will give priority to the publication of papers classified as original.
-The papers may be written in Portuguese or English, and will be published in the printed version of the journal in Portuguese.
+The papers may be written in Portuguese or English, and will be published in the online version of the journal in Portuguese and English.
 They will also be made available online in Portuguese and English through the Scientific Journal of the Foot & Ankle’s site.
 Should any other means of electronic publication arise in the future, previous consent of the authors for the papers to be published in this way will be assumed.

 Research with human beings and animals